ParkinsonLab/Architect/README.md

 	- Otherwise, if you wish to use default settings or will use BiGG reactions for model reconstruction, please refer to a blank file here.

 The first 10 keys concern enzyme annotation specific scripts, and the remainder model reconstruction.
 If model reconstruction is not to be performed, please put a non-empty string value for these last keys.

+## c.
+Performing model reconstruction using results from independently run individual enzyme annotation tools

+Results from individual enzyme annotation tools can be separately specified for use by Architect.

+1. First, please concatenate the main results from each tool into a single file.
+(There is no need to do any special formatting to the raw results, such as removing headers.)
+2. Only if using Docker, you must make sure you have the results for any of the tools you have run in the correct directory.
+Given the output path ``DIR`` (the same as ``output_dir`` as provided to Docker), make sure to rename the result files as place those in the appropriate location as given below.
+	* CatFam results: ``$DIR/organism/CatFam/sequence.output``
+	* DETECT results: ``$DIR/organism/DETECT/output_40.out``
+	* EFICAz results: ``$DIR/organism/EFICAz/sequence.fa.ecpred``
+	* EnzDP results: ``$DIR/organism/EnzDP/output.out``
+	* PRIAM results: ``$DIR/organism/PRIAM/PRIAM_Results/PRIAM_test/ANNOTATION/sequenceECs.txt``
+3. When running Architect now, simply indicate that you have already run enzyme annotation.
+	* Only if you are not using Docker, you have the option to provide the complete path to the results from your run of each of the tools.
+	* If you are using Docker, you will not have the option to provide the path to the results as they will automatically be located in the paths indicated above.
+Simply follow the remaining prompts from Architect.

 # 4. Output location